 The best product to get, in my opinion, is the Conair Instant Heat Styling Brush.

-The mixed metal barrel uses heat stabilitizing technology to minimize the damage on fragile hair.
-The device has 25 heat settings, the most extensive in the list.
-It has ball-tipped bristles and an anti-scald design for safety.
-The 1.25-inch body is a good middle ground for creating a variety of curls whatever your hair type.
+The mixed metal barrel uses heat stabilizing technology to minimize the damage on fragile hair.
+The device has 25 heat settings, which is the most extensive list.
+Lastly, It has ball-tipped bristles and an anti-scald design for safety.
+The 1.25-inch body is an excellent middle-ground for creating a variety of curls, whatever your hair type.